xapian/xapian-docsprint/glossary.rst

  little more than indexed documents: this reflects the purpose of Xapian as an information retrieval system, rather than an information storage system.
  These may also occasionally be called Indexes.
-Glass is the default backend in the 1.4 release series; Chert was the default in Xapian 1.2 and is still supported in 1.4; Flint was the default for Xapian 1.0 and supported by 1.2.
- Quartz was used in still older versions.
+Glass is the default backend in the 1.4 and 2.0 release series; Chert was the default in Xapian 1.2 and is still supported in 1.4 but not 2.0; Flint was the default for Xapian 1.0 and supported by 1.2.
+Quartz was used prior to Xapian 1.0.

 **Divergence from Randomness (DfR)**
  A family of probabilistic weighting schemes developed more recently than BM25.
-Xapian 1.3 adds supports for a number of such schemes.
+Xapian 1.3 added supports for a number of such schemes.

 **Diversification**
  In order to increase user’s satisfaction, the presented result set should not only be relevant to the search topic, but should also present a variety of perspectives, that is, the results should be different from one another, especially for ambiguous queries.
 The effectiveness of web search and the satisfaction of users can be enhanced by providing various results of a search query in a certain order of relevance and concern, known as diversification.